Special to Emmaus Patch By Chrissy Cilento, Emmaus High School Senior

 What’s the best business advice you’ve ever received?

-What business advice would you give to someone else?
+What advice would you give to someone thinking about entering this business and why?

 Chrissy Cilento, a senior at Emmaus High School, plans to study journalism in college.
 She is a periodic contributor to Patch.